w3c/paint-timing/presentation-timestamps.md

 ## Considered alternatives
-An alternative to this would be keeping the status-quo, where presentation timings are included in some performance entries and not others, creating confusion for RUM solutions and requiring more processing of entries to find overlaps.
+An alternative to this would be keeping the status-quo, where presentation timings are included in some performance entries and not others, creating confusion for RUM solutions and requiring more processing of entries to find overlaps, as well as delicate interoperability issues.

 ## Conclusion